sait-wbdv/winter-2022/content/cpnt-262/assignments/assignment-2.md

 ### Components 5pts

-- Navigation Component
-- Header Component
+- ui components
-- Footer Component
+- layout components
-- Developer's Choice Component
+- utilities
+- main content components

-### Vue Syntax 5pts
+### Vue Syntax and Javascript 5pts

 - v-for
 - props
 - moustache syntax
 - v-bind
 - v-slot
+- computed properties
+- objects, and arrays

 ### General Requirements 5pts

 - Assignment is built using nuxt 2 with the composition api
-- `index.vue` page makes use of all your components
+- Your page makes use of all your components
 - README
   - Course Title
   - Author name